ivan-hc/AM/README.md

  `-t {PROGRAM}`

  DESCRIPTION:	This option allows you to generate a custom script from a list of different templates that may be vary according to the kind of app you want to upload to the "AM" repo, and the source where it is available.
+You can install it using the `am test /path/to/your-script` command.
  ___________________________________________________________________________

  `-u`, `-U`, `update`